azurecitadel/azurecitadel/content/terraform/fundamentals/03-validate.md

 ## Add a variable

-Up to this point you could progress by simply copying the code blocks and following the instructions, but now it is time to deal with the first **challenge section**!
+Up to this point you could progress by simply copying the code blocks and following the instructions, but now it is time to deal with the first challenge section!

-Update the configuration to match the requirements below.
+💪 **Challenge**: Update the configuration to match the requirements below.

 * Create a new variable named **location**
 * Default the value to **West Europe**